-Marilyn Monroe is one of the most iconic women in history.
-From her on-screen talent and quick wit to the breathtaking styles in her wardrobe, it’s no surprise she continues to enchant us more than fifty years after her death.
+Marilyn Monroe is one of the most iconic movie star in history of Hollywood.
+From her on-screen talent and entertaining performance to the breathtaking styles in her wardrobe, it’s no surprise she continues to enchant us more than fifty years after the night of her untimely death.

 In this post, we’ll be analyzing Marilyn Monroe’s style and colors.
-Whether your favorite Marilyn moment is her singing ‘Diamonds Are A Girl’s Best Friend’ in a hot pink bustier dress, being stitched into her figure-hugging gold dress for ‘Gentlemen Prefer Blondes’, or standing over the air vent in her white halterneck, read on to find out why exactly these outfits looked so good.
+Whether your favorite Marilyn moment is her legendary music career singing ‘Diamonds Are A Girl’s Best Friend’ in a hot pink bustier dress, being stitched into her figure-hugging gold dress for ‘Gentlemen Prefer Blondes’, standing over the air vent in her white halterneck, or her glamorous life read on to find out why exactly these outfits looked so good.

 How Does Color Analysis Work?

 Color analysis first became popular in the 1980s, when professional color consultant Carole Jackson published the book ‘Color Me Beautiful.’
 Jackson introduced us to the principles of color analysis based on the tones of the four seasons, but this theory has since been expanded.
 Today, we generally use 12 season color analysis, which looks at the following factors:

 - Hue: Does someone suit warm or cool colors?

 - Value: Do they suit bright or dark colors?

 - Chroma: Do they suit saturated colors or softer shades?